jannis2301/4_cocktails/README.md

 ## Project Prompt

-In this project, we have build an application that allows users to search for their favorite cocktail and get some infos, like the glass it is served, ingredients or the instructions.
+In this project, we have build an application that allows users to search for their favorite cocktail.
+They can get information about the cocktail, such as the glass it is served in, find out the ingredient list or the instructions on how to prepare it.

 ## Technologies